Welcome back! In our newest series, we will be discussing the streamline and all tips/tricks to help you improve yours today!

 So just like everything else in swimming, there is NO RIGHT WAY to streamline!

-Want to figure out the MOST IDEAL streamline for you?
-Try our streamline test!
+Want to figure out YOUR the MOST IDEAL Streamlining Position in Swimming?
+Take our Streamline Test!

 Otherwise, [CLICK HERE] to read Part II!